Our Leadership Team

 Dr Clare Stephens – Clinical Co-Director

-Clare Stephens is a GP partner at The Speedwell Practice in Finchley and has worked in clinical commissioning since 2002.
-She is clinical senior responsible officer for cancer for the North Central London integrated care system.
-Clare is a member of the North Central London Clinical Commissioning Group’s (CCG) governing body.
+Clare Stephens is a GP in Barnet and has worked in clinical commissioning since 2002.
+She is Senior Responsible Officer for cancer and diagnostics for the North Central London Integrated Care Board.
 She has held several portfolios for appraisal, acute commissioning, cancer, public health, women and child health, and a pan-London specialist commissioning role.
 Past senior roles include a Clinical Directorship for Barnet Primary Care Trust, Barnet CCG Governing Body and a pan London NHSE role in cancer.

 Afsana is an Islington-based GP and has been the Cancer GP for the Alliance since 2015.
 She is leading a collaborative project with the digital provider for north central London (Cerner) to create a population health management registry for patients living with cancer in the community.
 Previous projects include innovating and implementing the EMIS Web electronic safety netting toolkit, which became a national product.
 She has also produced educational material to support GP cancer care improvement in earlier diagnosis and cancer care reviews.
 As a portfolio GP, Afsana has a role in the North Central London Clinical Commissioning Group as the evidence-based intervention lead.
 She is also a GP Appraiser for NHS England.
 She is a former GP governing body member for Islington CCG and has authored and reviewed online education modules for the Royal College of General Practitioners.
 She studied medicine at Imperial College London.

-Sharon’s programmes of work include: primary care, personalised care for cancer, screening and user involvement.
+Sharon’s programmes of work include personalised care for cancer, and user involvement.
 Sharon has held senior clinical, strategic and professional lead roles within palliative care and cancer services in London since 2002.
 An Occupational Therapist by background, Sharon’s clinical area of expertise is palliative rehabilitation.

 Marc Delon has worked in acute tertiary hospital trusts in London since 2006.
 He has a wealth of operational management experience from his roles at Kings College Hospital Foundation Trust, Guys and St Thomas’ Hospital Foundation Trust and University College London Hospital Foundation Trust.
 Marc has had experience in hospital wide roles responsible for elective access both in cancer and non-cancer.
 He is a former manager of the University College Hospital and has been Interim Divisional Manager for Women’s Health at UCLH.
 He is passionate about equity of access and addressing health inequalities.
 He has a particular interest in clinical research, in particular accelerating the transition of discoveries in basic science to NHS services to benefit patient care.